Sadly:

 So:

-Get comfortable and take notes as we work through five common issues that could cause a GE washer to leak.
+Sit back and take notes as I, and Akai explore five common issues that could cause a GE washer to leak.

-Water should flow through your GE washer and not out of the bottom during a wash cycle.
-In the event of a leak, you should pay attention to certain washer components.
-These include the drain hose, tub seal, water inlet valve, and drain pump, as they could lead to leakage when compromised.
+Ideally, water should flow smoothly within your GE washer, not out of the bottom during a wash cycle.
+If you encounter a leak, Akai Fowler, an experienced appliance repairer, advises focusing on specific washer components.
+These include the drain hose, tub seal, water inlet valve, and drain pump, as any issues with these parts could lead to leakage.

 1. Faulty External Drain Hose